Parking on Campus - Frequently Asked Questions

 Fines and fees are set the by University and are used to offset the cost of maintaining the parking system, including lot maintenance, signage and equipment.
 Questions concerning the fees and use of funds should be directed to the University Police Chief or the Vice President of Finance and Administration Office.

 Can I appeal a fine?

-Yes, the University Parking Division does have an appeal process if you received a parking ticket for not displaying a parking permit (during weekdays 8a.m. - 4p.m.) or most other fines.
+Yes, the University Parking Office does have an appeal process if you received a parking ticket for not displaying a parking permit (during weekdays 8a.m. - 4p.m.) or most other fines.
 A handicap ticket or a #8 violation on your parking ticket cannot be appealed.
 If you wish to appeal a parking ticket you received, you must do so within 72 hours of receiving your parking ticket.
 Please remember that it is your responsibility to familiarize yourself with Pennsylvania State parking regulations as part of your PA driving privileges when you received your driver's license.